-- Reviewed the remuneration level of executive directors; - Reviewed the remuneration package of employees who are substantial shareholders, or are immediate family members of a director or CEO or substantial shareholder; - Agreed with the remuneration packages for key management personnel; - Discussed the next renewal of the service agreements of executive directors and remuneration benchmarking; and - Reviewed the remuneration level of NEIDs.
+- Reviewed the remuneration level of executive directors; - Reviewed the remuneration package of employees who are substantial shareholders, or are immediate family members of a director or CEO or substantial shareholder; - Agreed with the remuneration packages for key management personnel; - . benchmarking; and account the strategic objectives of the company.